 Episcopalianism 101: An introduction or refresher course on the beliefs, sacraments and rich traditions of the Episcopal Church that was born of the Church of England and continues to spread the light of God’s love known in Christ in a rapidly changing word.

-Mezzanine: At 9:15 on Sunday mornings from September – May, we gather in the Parish Hall to reflect on our faith and support each other’s ongoing transformation in Christ.
+Mezzanine: At 9:30 on some Sunday mornings, we gather in the Parish Hall to reflect on our faith and support each other’s ongoing transformation in Christ.
 During the past year these sessions have included discussions on the Sunday gospel readings, a series on Saint Paul (after whom our parish is named), and presentations by individuals in the congregation on their previous experiences in other Christian faith traditions.